How to Grow Your Forever Family

 - Ongoing healthcare costs for a child with a health condition or special needs

-While these costs will vary depending on the type of adoption you pursue and the individual child you bring home, it’s always best to plan ahead.
+While these costs will vary depending on the type of adoption you pursue and the individual child you bring home, it's always best to plan ahead.
+Finding an affordable health insurance plan can be a key part of saving costs.

 How to Save Money on Adoption